 Certainly it’s appropriate to ask these questions.
 But I have two questions about what you’re describing.
 First, are these charges for just a single year or do they cover a longer period of time?
-Second, are these charges were simply for administering the trust for a year or involved administering your uncle’s estate as well.
+Second, are these charges simply for administering the trust or was he involved in administering your uncle’s estate as well?

-If the trustee fees are for a single year, they seem high at almost 4% of the trust principal However, even if they are for just a year, if they also involve administering your uncle’s estate, that might not be out of line.
-That can involve a lot of time and effort in the first year.
+If the trustee fees were for a single year, they seem high at almost 4% of the trust principal.
+However, even if they were for just a year, if they also involved administering your uncle’s estate, that might not be out of line.
+That could involve a lot of time and effort in the first year.
 So, ask your questions, but keep an open mind.